PierceXiao413/PierceXiao413.github.io/index.md

   - **Brief introduction**: Develop and tune four GEMM(SCZD-GEMM) of L3-BLAS from OpenBLAS on FT2000+ CPUs achieving near peak theorical performances.

 # Traveling
-- I am enjoy travelling and observe what is happening in our planet.
-Currently I main travel within China, I hope to left my footprints on each continets in the future.
+- I like traveling and observing what is happening in our planet, I hope I could left my footprints on every continets in the future.
 Regions I have been include:
   - **China**: Beijing, Shanghai, Chongqing, Tianjin, Shenzhen, Zhuhai, Guangzhou, Huhhot, Kunming, Dali, HeFei, Zhengzhou, Shangqiu, Xinxiang, Kaifeng, Nanyang.
   - **The United States**: Denver, Colorado, Los Angeles, Chicago,
   - **Italy**: Rome, Venice.